March 2008 Archives

 • For Your Solar Panels: For six years two neighbors in Sunnyvale, California engaged in a legal battle to resolve whether a resident who wanted solar panels could force his neighbor to cut down some redwoods.
 The 30 year old Solar Shade Control Act outlines the rules governing neighbors trees and solar panels.

 • For Aesthetics: Every so often a corner estate gets sold and the new owners begin refashioning it as their home.
 First the old toilets get discarded curbside.
-Last, despite the opposite trend in places like Miami and LA to replace non-native palm trees with shade trees, in some neighborhoods in California quixotic homeowners owners replace shade trees with exotic palm trees.
-Tequila sunrise in hand perhaps.
-I've seen this happen.
+Last, despite the opposite trend in places like Miami and LA to replace non-native palm trees with shade trees, in some neighborhoods in California quixotic homeowners replace shade trees with exotic palm trees.
+I've seen this happen ALL over.

 • To Confront the Rebels: The president of Chad cut down "centuries-old trees" so that the leader could "be adequately protected".
 Said one bicyclist watching the trees fall: "When I was a child, soldiers used to stop us touching the trees...[n]ow they are being destroyed."